eshun/Luckysheet/docs/guide/api.md

 ------------

-### getLuckysheetfile()
+### getsheetfile()

 - **Explanation**：

-	Returns a one-dimensional array `luckysheetfile` of all table data structures.
+	Returns a one-dimensional array `sheetfile` of all table data structures.
 Unlike the `getAllSheets` method, the worksheet parameters obtained by this method will contain many internal variables.
-The most obvious difference is that the table data operation will maintain `luckysheetfile[i]. data`, and the initialization data uses `options.data[i].celldata`, so `luckysheetfile` can be used for debugging, but the initialization table is not applicable.
+The most obvious difference is that the table data operation will maintain `sheetfile[i]. data`, and the initialization data uses `options.data[i].celldata`, so `sheetfile` can be used for debugging, but the initialization table is not applicable.

 	In addition, a `load = 1` will be added to the loaded worksheet parameters, this parameter needs to be set to 0 when initializing the data.
-Therefore, to initialize the workbook with the data obtained by `getLuckysheetfile()`, two tasks need to be done:
+Therefore, to initialize the workbook with the data obtained by `getsheetfile()`, two tasks need to be done:

     - Convert celldata to data, refer to: [transToData](/zh/guide/api.html#transtodata-celldata-setting)
     - Load reset to 0 or delete this field